 Please note: these destinations cannot be pigeon-holed as good for only one type of vacation since all types of travelers will be able to find something for them at each location.
-Speak with a Travel Consultant to help you narrow down which places are best for you and build your ideal Costa Rica vacation package.
+Contact us to help you narrow down which places are best for you and build your ideal Costa Rica vacation package.

-Manuel Antonio is one of those especially intriguing destinations.
+Manuel Antonio is an especially intriguing destination.
 With tons of beach activities, not to mention the national park and nearby mangroves and estuaries, there is a lot to explore while you’re having fun.

 Tamarindo is a beach hot spot and the surrounding area has much to offer.
-Surfing in a lesson or on your own is at the top of most people’s agendas but the list goes on from there.
-Kayaking, sailing, rafting, diving and seasonal fishing round out the water sports, and then of course you can hop on an ATV, go horseback riding or zip lining, just to name a few more.
+Surfing during a lesson or on your own is at the top of most people’s agendas, but the list goes on from there.
+Kayaking, sailing, rafting, diving, and seasonal fishing round out the water sports, and then of course you can hop on an ATV, go horseback riding, or try zip lining, just to name a few.
 Then you can reflect on your adventure-filled day with a cocktail as you watch the sun go down.
 Save some energy for the nightlife.
 Tamarindo is one location that doesn’t quit!

 Monteverde is a mystical-feeling place.
 Located in the cloud forest, this one-of-a-kind ecosystem will leave you filled with wonder.
 Guided hikes are recommended to be able to spot the many animals that live in the varied topography.
-Nature lovers will be in paradise here with the highest number of orchids in the world, as well as being a stop for many migratory birds.
-Families will love visiting the Frog Pond, Butterfly Garden and Serpentarium, and of course there are other fun activities like visiting a dairy farm, coffee tours, horseback riding and hanging brides that everyone will love.
+Nature lovers will be in paradise here as the region has the highest number of orchids in the world, as well as being a stop for many migratory birds.
+Families will love visiting the Frog Pond, Butterfly Garden and Serpentarium, and, of course, there are other fun activities like visiting a dairy farm, coffee tours, horseback riding, and hanging brides that everyone will love.

 The majority of the country’s all-inclusive resorts are located around Papagayo, making it a top luxury beach destination.
-While more budget friendly accommodations can be found, there is something attractive about being pampered with 5-star amenities while you’re surrounded by some of the most beautiful beaches in the country.
-With a laundry list of activities available and calm waters, this area is ideal for watersports, swimming and a general good time.
+While more budget-friendly accommodations can be found, there is something attractive about being pampered with five-star amenities while you’re surrounded by some of the most beautiful beaches in the country.
+With calm waters and a laundry list of activities available, this area is ideal for watersports, swimming, and a general good time.

-Jaco is the easiest beach to access from the Central Valley making it a popular spot for locals and tourists alike.
-Famous for great waves, it’s a funky surf town with plenty of eateries and hopping nightlife.
-With attractions like the Carara National Park nearby there is more to Jaco than meets the eye.
+Jaco is the easiest beach to access from the Central Valley, making it a popular spot for locals and tourists alike.
+Famous for great waves, it’s a funky surf town with plenty of eateries and happening nightlife.
+With attractions like the Carara National Park nearby, there is more to Jaco than meets the eye.

-The Nicoya Peninsula offers a laid-back vibe, great surf and a range of accommodation types from camping to luxury.
-Beach towns like Santa Teresa and Nosara dot the coastline and are a hub for yogis, surfers and backpackers.
-Don’t let the relaxed facade deceive you, there is plenty to do and places to explore if you’re looking.
+The Nicoya Peninsula offers a laid-back vibe, great surf, and a range of accommodation types from camping to luxury.
+Beach towns like Santa Teresa and Nosara dot the coastline and are a hub for yogis, surfers, and backpackers.
+Don’t let the relaxed facade deceive you, there is plenty to do and many places to explore if you’re looking.

-Conveniently located just a short 30 minute drive from the Liberia International Airport, Coco Beach—aka Playas del Coco—is a funky beach town with a lot of spirit.
-It’s well known for the hopping nightlife with bars and restaurants opened late.
-While Coco Beach itself is not the most beautiful, the sunsets are breathtaking and this area is great for exploring the many surrounding picturesque beaches.
+Conveniently located just a short 30-minute drive from the Liberia International Airport, Coco Beach—aka Playas del Coco—is a funky beach town with a lot of spirit.
+It’s well known for its nightlife with bars and restaurants open late.
+While Coco Beach itself may not be the most impressive, the sunsets are breathtaking, and this area is great for exploring the many surrounding picturesque beaches.

-The Osa Peninsula is the most remote area of the country and with that you get less people and more nature.
-This area alone hosts more than 5% of the world’s biodiversity so there is much to see.
-Most hotels in the zone offer many onsite guided tours which will give you the best chance of spotting animals.
+The Osa Peninsula is the most remote area of the country, and with that you get fewer people and more nature.
+This area alone hosts more than 5% of the world’s biodiversity so there is a lot to see.
+Most hotels in the area offer numerous on-site guided tours which will give you the best chance of spotting animals.
 This is also a great jumping-off point for scuba diving at Caño Island.
 Flying into Drake Bay is the easiest way to get here.

 Culture can be found everywhere you look, albeit in different capacities.
-San Jose is often skipped over as visitors are in a rush to get to some of the more exciting destinations, but those looking for a vibrant city experience with culture rich museums, theaters and great dining will enjoy a few days here.
-A coffee tour in the surrounding hills is a must!
+San Jose is often skipped over as visitors are in a rush to get to more nature-oriented destinations, but those looking for a vibrant city experience with culture-rich museums, theaters, and great dining will enjoy a few days here.
+There is a reason half the population lives in the metro area.
+Plus a coffee tour in the surrounding hills is a must!